Health & Safety on the Expo Floor is our Priority

 - On-site personnel should have copies of all shipping information to verify the piece count upon arrival.

-- Do not leave your swag/giveaway items or personal items such as handbags, wallets, briefcases, beepers, laptop computers, digital cameras or cellular phones under skirted tables, exposed or unguarded in the booth at any time during the show.
+- Do not leave your swag/giveaway items or personal items such as handbags, wallets, briefcases, beepers, laptop computers, digital cameras or cellular phones under skirted tables, exposed or unguarded in the booth at any time during the show or after show hours.

-- Irreplaceable articles and small, easily carried items should be removed from the hall at night.
+- Irreplaceable articles/items and small, easily carried items should be removed from the hall at night.

 - Report any stolen or damaged materials during the show to Show Management and CCC security.